NeoGeographyToolkit/StereoPipeline/docs/tools/sfs.rst

 --albedo-constraint-weight <float (default: 0)>
     If floating the albedo, a larger value will try harder to keep the optimized albedo close to the nominal value of 1.
+See also ``--albedo-robust-threshold``.

+--albedo-robust-threshold <float (default: 0)>
+    If floating the albedo and this threshold is positive, apply a Cauchy loss with this threshold to the product of the albedo difference and the albedo constraint weight.

 --bundle-adjust-prefix <path>
     Use the camera adjustments obtained by previously running